-Close to Chelsea owner and Russian oligarch Roman Abramovitch, Kretinsky also supposedly tried to buy the London club from him.
+Close to Chelsea owner and Russian oligarch Roman Abramovitch, Daniel Kretinsky also supposedly tried to buy the London club from him.

 This comes hot on the heels of rumours that Petr Kellner, the richest Czech alive, was thinking of buying the English club, who’s facing a costly rebuild of their historic 42,000-seat home ground as they plan to raise its capacity to 60,000.